build-arena/BuildArena-2.0/README.md

 ---

+## Start here: use the setup script first ⭐

+For most users, the best first move is to run the **one-command setup script** in Step 0 below.
+It handles the boring path setup, checks what's missing, and stops only when the game needs a real human action.

+Two practical notes before you begin:

+- If this is your first time installing `uv`, **close and reopen your PowerShell/terminal** after the install so Windows can refresh `PATH`.
+- Besiege is a real game with its own building UI.
+Spend a few minutes entering sandbox, loading a machine, placing blocks, and running the simulation.
+A little hands-on play makes the BuildArena steps much easier to understand.

+---

 ## Step 0 — One-command setup (the fast path) 🚀

 Before doing anything by hand, try the **one-command setup**.
 From the repo